-Aeye becomes latest lidar company to go public via SPAC – TechCrunch
+AEye becomes latest lidar company to go public via SPAC – TechCrunch

-Aeye, a lidar startup that developed its technology for use in autonomous vehicles as well as to support advanced driver assistance systems in passenger cars, is going public through a merger with CF Finance Acquisition Corp.
+AEye, a lidar startup that developed its technology for use in autonomous vehicles as well as to support advanced driver assistance systems in passenger cars, is going public through a merger with CF Finance Acquisition Corp.
 III that will value the company at $2 billion.

 The agreement marks the latest lidar company to turn to so-called blank check companies or SPACs in lieu of a traditional IPO process.
 Velodyne Lidar kicked off the trend last summer when it announced that it planned to go public through a merger with special purpose acquisition company Graf Industrial Corp., with a market value of $1.8 billion.
 Others soon followed, including Luminar, Aeva, Ouster and Innoviz.

-Under this deal, Aeye said it was able to raise $225 million in private investment in public equity, or PIPE, from institutional and strategic investors that includes, GM Ventures, Subaru-SBI, Intel Capital, Hella Ventures, Taiwania Capital.
+Under this deal, AEye said it was able to raise $225 million in private investment in public equity, or PIPE, from institutional and strategic investors that include GM Ventures, Subaru-SBI, Intel Capital, Hella Ventures and Taiwania Capital.
 Other undisclosed investors also participated.
-Through the transaction, Aeye will have about $455 million in cash on its balance sheet, proceeds that include $230 million in trust from CF Finance Acquisition Corp.
+Through the transaction, AEye will have about $455 million in cash on its balance sheet, proceeds that include $230 million in trust from CF Finance Acquisition Corp.
 III, a SPAC sponsored by Cantor Fitzgerald.

 Lidar, light detection and ranging radar, measures distance using laser light to generate a highly accurate 3D map of the world around the car.
 The sensor is considered by many in the emerging automated driving industry as a critical and necessary tool.
 Velodyne long dominated the lidar industry and supplied most AV developers with its products.
 Dozens of startups have popped up in the past several years aiming to carve away market share from Velodyne, each one pitching its own variation on the technology and business approach.